To be admitted to full standing, an applicant must meet all the criteria without conditions or academic provisions:

 Ordinarily a bachelor's degree is required for unconditional admission to the graduate school.
 Under some circumstances, an admissions committee may recommend admission to the School of Graduate Studies on the basis of an equivalent experience.
-In this case, the dean of graduate studies give final approval.
+In this case, the dean of graduate studies gives final approval.

 Applicants who have academic deficiencies and do not qualify for admission with full standing may be admitted provisionally.
-A student must show enough evidence of ability in his chosen field to warrant provisional admission.
+A student must show enough evidence of ability in their chosen field to warrant provisional admission.

-Provisional will be specified by the department to which the student is admitted, and stated in the official letter of admission from the dean of graduate studies.
+Provisions will be specified by the department to which the student is admitted, and stated in the official letter of admission from the dean of graduate studies.
 A provisional graduate student is expected to complete appropriate course work and to meet the performance standards of the School of Graduate Studies within the first academic year of study.

 The provisional student's record will be reviewed each semester, and the student's status will be reconsidered by the department no later than at the end of two semesters of study.
 If the student has satisfied the provisions associated with his or her admission, the student will be given full standing; otherwise, they will be separated from further graduate study in that department.

-Postponement of Matriculation
+Postponement of Matriculation (Deferral)